 - Getting Crap Past the Radar: One shot shows a pony's swollen rump, and if that weren't enough, his cutie mark is a boot.

 - Grossup Close Up: Some of the aliments during Film and Flam's show prompt this.

-- Hammerspace Mane: Granny Smith keeps extra bottles of the tonic in her mane.
+- Hammerspace Hair: Granny Smith keeps extra bottles of the tonic in her mane.

 - Heel-Face Turn: After seeing Applejack admit she had been lying all along, Silver Shill decides he's had enough and reveals the faulty tonic.

 - Hidden Depths:

 - Who knew Apple Bloom was a good swimmer?

 - For that matter, who knew Granny Smith was (and still is) good at aquabatics?

 - Or that Big Mac was a bit of a prankster?